Improving Workflow Integration with xPath: Design and Evaluation of a Human-AI Diagnosis System in Pathology: Results Findings

 \subsection{RQ1: Can \xp~ enable pathologists to achieve accurate diagnoses?}

-We summarize the CAP questionnaire responses from our participants and collect 12 grading decisions from the traditional interface, and 20 from \xp.
-We then follow previous works on digital histology \cite{tschandl2020human, steiner2020evaluation} and compare the difference between pathologists’ responses and the ground truth diagnoses justified by a board-certified neuropathologist.
-In summary, with the traditional interface, participants gave correct gradings for 7/12 cases, lower-than-ground-truth gradings for 4/12 cases, and higher-than-ground-truth grading for 1/12 case.
-In comparison, using \xp, pathologists gave 17/20 cases correct gradings and lower-than-ground-truth gradings in 3/20 diagnoses.
-Upon further analysis, we found that all three errors that participants made with \xp~were caused by their over-reliance on the AI.
-In these cases specifically, participants spent their majority of effort examining the evidence reported by \xp~and missed the false-negative features that \xp~failed to detect --- \quo{ It's just that I got caught up in looking at the boxes and I would forget that I should look at the entire case myself.}{4}
+We summarize the CAP questionnaire responses from our participants and collect 12 grading decisions from the traditional interface and 20 from \xp.
+We then follow previous works on digital pathology \cite{tschandl2020human, steiner2020evaluation} and compare the difference between participants' responses and the ground truth diagnoses.
+In summary, with the traditional interface, participants gave correct grading decisions for 7/12 cases, lower-than-ground-truth gradings for 4/12 cases, and higher-than-ground-truth grading for 1/12 cases.
+In comparison, using \xp, participants gave 17/20 cases correct gradings and lower-than-ground-truth gradings in 3/20 diagnoses.
+Upon further analysis, we found that all three errors that participants made with \xp~were caused by their over-reliance on AI.
+In these cases specifically, participants spent the majority of their effort examining the evidence reported by \xp~and missed the false-negative features that \xp~failed to detect --- \quo{ It's just that I got caught up in looking at the boxes, and I would forget that I should look at the entire case myself.}{4}

-In sum, based on the data collected by the study, we report that pathologists could make more accurate grading decisions with \xp~in comparison to the traditional interface (\textbf{H1}).
+In sum, based on the data collected by the study, we report that participants could make more accurate grading decisions with \xp~compared to the traditional interface (\textbf{H1}).